1976 Horatio Alger Award Winner

 Linkletter enrolled in San Diego State College, intending to become an English teacher.
 He earned his college expenses by holding a variety of jobs.
 During his senior year, he became a radio announcer for the local CBS station.
 He stayed on with the station following graduation, and worked on a show that launched his career, "The Man on the Street."
 After that came the first of his best-known shows People Are Funny on NBC and House Party on CBS.
 His business interests grew to include Vandeburg-Linkletter, an entertainment firm, and Linkletter Enterprises, which includes real estate, construction, merchandising, and other areas.

 President Reagan appointed Linkletter to be Commissioner General of the Australian World's Fair, with the rank of Ambassador.
 He was also on three Presidential commissions on drug abuse, English education, and physical education.

-Linkletter, who has received 17 honorary doctorates, has written 27 books, of which the most famous are Kids Say the Darndest Things and Old Age Is Not for Sissies.
-Recently, he published How to Make Your Child into a Human Being.
+Linkletter received 17 honorary doctorates, and wrote 27 books, of which the most famous are Kids Say the Darndest Things and Old Age Is Not for Sissies.
+Following these, he published How to Make Your Child into a Human Being.

-Linkletter calls his Horatio Alger Award "the Good Housekeeping seal of approval on my life.
-The members of the Horatio Alger Association have passed a test in life that many people can't pass," he says.
-Linkletter's favorite quote is one from John Wooden, who said, "Things turn out best for the people who make the best of the way that things turn out."* Deceased
+Linkletter called his Horatio Alger Award "the Good Housekeeping seal of approval on my life.
+The members of the Horatio Alger Association have passed a test in life that many people can't pass".
+Linkletter's favorite quote was one from John Wooden, who said, "Things turn out best for the people who make the best of the way that things turn out."* Deceased